multiversx/mx-chain-simulator-go/README.md

   - **Type:** Boolean
   - **Optional:** Yes
   - **Default:** `false`
-  - **Behavior:** When this parameter is provided and set to `true`, the endpoint will update the state for the provided addresses without generating a new block for each shard.
+  - **Behavior:** Setting the noGenerate=true is useful when multiple calls to this endpoint are required and the calls should be executed as fast as possible.
+In this case, to reflect the state changes, the user should manually call the generate-blocks endpoint
 ##### Request Body
 The request body should be a JSON object representing an array of object with the next format.